 - Needs and utilization explaining how and why these platforms are used.

 - Content and features overview.

 - Evaluation considerations and caveats.

-- Two appendices—feature overview table and vendor information.
+- Two appendices—platform comparison chart and vendor information.

-We found three major changes in the few years since we created the first report:
+We found three major changes in this report update:

 Information overload isn’t going away, but with the right people and tools, it’s becoming more manageable and meaningful.
 Some recommendations to guide you in that regard:

-- As for possible investment, the report doesn’t reveal specific pricing since pricing is specific to each situation.
-However, you can seek the wisdom of indirect spend management experts like our own, who have guided LAC clients toward their best information options while ensuring they don’t overspend.
-Learn more.
+- As for possible investment, the report doesn’t reveal specific pricing since pricing is unique to each situation.
+However, you can seek the advice of indirect spend management experts like our own, who have guided LAC clients toward their best information options while ensuring they don’t overspend.